F-1 Student Visas

 We can help you prepare for your student visa interview.
 We can help allay your concerns and deal with difficult questions.
 We can help you prepare supporting documentation.
 In addition to providing a consultation, we can also represent you in the visa application process.
 Issuance of the student visa can pave the way for future visas, but one refusal can irrevocably taint the ability to obtain a visa.
 Even if you have been rejected a student visa, we may be in a position to help: for example, we assisted a student finally obtain a visa after she was denied a visa 7 times.

 F visa interviews are extremely subjective.
 Section 214(b) of the Immigration and Nationality Act gives consuls unprecedented leeway in denying applications.
 If any of the above-listed factors applies to you, you should consider consulting a professional before paying the visa processing fees.
 In addition, the human factor is so important: how will the visa applicant handle the interview?
 How will the applicant answer questions from the consul?
 Does the applicant get nervous in an official setting?
 Intimidated by public officials/authorities?
 Is the applicant’s English poor?
-We can conduct a mock visa interview over Skype to best prepare you for the actual interview.
+We can conduct a mock visa interview over WhatsApp to best prepare you for the actual interview.
 Don’t underestimate the process.
 Contact us for a consultation.